Car Registration in California: Vehicle Registration Guide

-Follow this guide to get in, get out, and on the road.
+Follow this guide to get in, out, and on the road.

-Vehicle registration depends if you bought the car new or used.
+Vehicle registration depends on whether you bought the car new or used.
 The registration process also depends on location.

-You will need the car’s title, odometer report, bill of sale, Application of Title or Registration, and proof of ID (driver’s license) when registering a vehicle.
+When registering a vehicle, you will need the car’s title, odometer report, bill of sale, Application of Title or Registration, and proof of ID (driver’s license).

 The registration fees vary by vehicle: